particle-iot/docs/src/content/hardware/migration-guides/e404x-migration-guide.md

 - Libraries for MCU-specific features (such as ADC DMA)
 - Libraries that are hardcoded to support only certain platforms by their PLATFORM_ID

-Since the E404X uses the same MCU as Gen 3 devices (Boron, B Series SoM, Tracker SoM), most libraries intended for those platforms will work with no changes or minimal changes.
+Since the E404X uses the same MCU as Gen 3 devices (Boron, B-Series SoM, Tracker SoM), most libraries intended for those platforms will work with no changes or minimal changes.

 ## Version history